aleksbal/geojson-aviation-data/README.md

 Currently only several test NOTAMs have geometries.

-The Swagger API description is available at http://localhost:9091/swagger-ui/
+Once the application is up and running locally the Swagger API description will be available at http://localhost:9091/swagger-ui/

-NOTAM geospatial example can be queried for testing using this URL: http://localhost:9091/notamsarea?lon=-2.181943&lat=47.943889&d=1
+and NOTAM geospatial example can be queried for testing using this URL: http://localhost:9091/notamsarea?lon=-2.181943&lat=47.943889&d=1

 ### Reference Documentation